yash1997verma/PollingApi/README.md

+Note: kindly use http for now to use api, will update the code later to make it work with https.

 **Disclaimer**
 This API is completely open for anyone to use, there is no Authentication or Authorization required to use it.